ballerina-platform/module-ballerinax-java.jdbc/ballerina/Module.md

 in the record and additional database columns fetched by the SQL query which are not defined in the record.
 Note the mapping of the database column to the returned record's property is case-insensitive if it is defined in the record(i.e., the `ID` column in the result can be mapped to the `id` property in the record).
-Additional column names added to the returned record as in the SQL query.
+Additional column names are added to the returned record as in the SQL query.
 If the record is defined as a closed record, only defined fields in the record are returned or gives an error when additional columns present in the SQL query.
 Next, the `SELECT` query is executed via the `query` remote function of the client.
 Once the query is executed, each data record can be retrieved by looping the result set.
 The `stream` returned by the `SELECT` operation holds a pointer to the actual data in the database and it